American Battery Research Group

 Advancing Battery Innovation: The American Battery Research Group

-The American Battery Research Group (ABRG) is a collaborative initiative dedicated to advancing battery performance, sustainability, and domestic manufacturing.
-Bringing together industry leaders, researchers, and national laboratories, ABRG focuses on scientific studies that enhance battery technology, improve recyclability, and strengthen the U.S. supply chain.
+The BCI American Battery Research Group (ABRG) is a collaborative initiative dedicated to advancing battery performance, sustainability, and domestic manufacturing by bringing together industry leaders, researchers, and national laboratories to conduct scientific studies that enhance battery technology, improve recyclability, and strengthen the U.S. supply chain.

-Through partnerships with institutions like Argonne National Laboratory and the University of Toledo, ABRG is exploring new materials, optimizing battery lifecycles, and ensuring that energy storage solutions remain reliable, efficient, and environmentally responsible.
+Led by Tim Ellis, BCI Technical Director, the ABRG pursues several key areas of focus.
+The group partners with institutions including Argonne National Laboratory and the University of Toledo to explore new materials, optimize battery lifecycles, and ensure energy storage solutions remain reliable, efficient, and environmentally responsible.

 American Battery Research Group (ABRG) logo.